Copyright © 1998, 1999, 2001, 2004, 2007, 2009, 2024 Philadelphia Church of God

 How could the appalling evil and message of hate inspired by Adolf Hitler and the Nazi regime during World War ii ever resurface in this sophisticated age?
-World history and Bible prophecy should strike us like a bolt of lightning with the proper answer to that question!
+World history and Bible prophecy should strike us like a bolt of lightning with the honest answer to that question!
 But man has not learned history’s lesson, and Bible prophecy is laughed to scorn.

 Yet for those with an open mind, history and prophecy reveal where this modern-day resurgence of Germany is leading.
 The spirit and message of Hitler did not die when the war ended.
 It lives on.
-And soon, its ugly head will resurface to thrust this world into one final all-out battle before Christ returns (Matthew 24:21-22).
+And soon, its ugly head will resurface to thrust this world into one final all-out battle before Jesus Christ returns (Matthew 24:21-22).

 We should have learned our lesson from the First World War—the war that was supposed to end all wars.
 But we didn’t.
 People shunned Winston Churchill in the years preceding World War ii, even calling him a warmonger.
-Yet true to Churchill’s prediction, the Nazi war machine set out to rule the world and destroy anything that happened to be in its path.
+Yet true to Churchill’s prediction, the Nazi war machine set out to rule the world and destroy anything in its path.
 If not for Churchill’s unyielding leadership, the Germans would have realized their goal.

 Did the Germans and the rest of mankind finally learn the lesson?